 Due to a combination of generous federal subsidies and hundreds of millions of dollars in federal funding, the cost of marine biofuels has dropped to approximately 50 percent greater than the cost of petroleum-based marine diesel.
 Factoring in the carbon content of the biofuels’ feedstock and the final fuel itself, the energy used in refining and delivering the fuel outside of the normal supply chain means the environmental benefits of the fuel remain questionable.

 In The Tank Podcast (ep48): #WebOfDenial, Cutting the Federal Budget, Renewable Mandates, and the Everglades

-John and Donny continue their exploration of think tanks in #40 of the In The Tank Podcast.
+With John MIA, Donny is joined by Director of Communications Jim Lakely in this week’s exploration of think tanks across the country in episode #48 of the In The Tank Podcast.
 This weekly podcast features (as always) interviews, debates, and roundtable discussions that explore the work of think tanks across the country.
 The show is available for download as part of the Heartland Daily Podcast every Friday.
-Today’s podcast features work from the Competitive Enterprise Institute, the John Locke Foundation, the Palmetto Promise Institute, and the Mercatus Center.
+Today’s podcast features work from the Cato Institute, the Rio Grande Foundation, and the James Madison Institute.